 Tentative, approximate weekly schedule of lectures: Click here.
-Students are expected to read the relevant material in the appropriate chapter-section of the textbook no later than the day after we cover that material in class.
-Preferably, students should do the reading earlier than that.
+You are expected to read the relevant material in the appropriate chapter-section of the textbook no later than the day after we cover that material in class.
+Preferably, do the reading earlier than that.